willy-wagtail/raspberrypi-pihole/README.md

 ### First boot

+Put the micro-SD card into the raspberrypi and power it on.

-Ssh into the raspberry pi using the username "pi" and password "raspberry".
+Wait a little for it to start up, then you can ssh into the raspberry pi using the default username "pi" and password "raspberry".
+Use your router or another network analyser tool (like Fing app) to find the IP address of the pi and run this command `ssh pi@<IP address>`.

 # Securing Raspberry Pi